-1. Prepare yourself physically – Let’s think practically for a minute.
-If you stuff yourself full of burgers, pizza and tacos in the days right before your fast, what do you think will happen?
+1. Prepare yourself physically.
+Let’s think practically for a minute.
+If you stuff yourself full of cheeseburgers, pizza, and tacos in the days right before your fast, what do you think will happen?
 You will most likely not have a good time.
 This means that you will not enjoy the time you’ve set aside for God.
-You may find yourself more focused on counting down the clock, than on God.
-Instead of large, fattening meals, try to eat healthier foods, and eat less each day in the days leading up to your fast.
-Gradually move your body away from those cravings that will seek to destroy your good efforts.
+You may find yourself more focused on counting down the clock than counting on God for your breakthrough.
+Instead of large and fattening meals, try to eat healthier and lighter meals in the days leading up to your fast.
+Gradually move your body away from those foods and cravings that will seek to destroy your time with the Lord.

 2. What is your motivation?
 Make sure you know your purpose for fasting.
-Keep it always in the forefront of your mind, so that when your stomach starts to growl, you can remember why you’re giving your refrigerator the cold shoulder.
-Hunger has a way of reasoning with us, to make us give in to those chips if we can’t think of a good reason why we shouldn’t.
-I’ve found that many times I’ve failed or struggled during a fast, simply because I lacked motivation and purpose for our fasting.
+Keep it always at the front of your mind so when your stomach starts to growl, you can remember why you’re giving your refrigerator the cold shoulder.
+Hunger has a way of sweet-talking us and reasoning with us to make us give in to those chips if we can’t think of a good reason why we shouldn’t.
+Many times we fail or struggle during a fast, simply because we lack motivation and purpose for our fasting.
 So, set your mind on what it is you will be petitioning God for and focus on it — not your hunger.

-3. Prepare yourself spiritually– Pray to the Lord for strength before the time comes.
-I can look back on some of my early fasts, and I can see a major difference in those, compared to the ones that I took time to ask God for help in completing.
-When I pray for help, I feel much more focused, strengthened, and empowered during my fasts, and I really get a chance to enjoy my time away from food, and growing closer to the Lord.
-It makes a difference.
-It makes giving up food for a few days, not feel like much of a sacrifice, but rather a delight.
+3. Prepare yourself spiritually.
+Pray to the Lord for strength before the big day.
+When we pray for help, we may notice that we are more focused, strengthened, and empowered during our fasts, and as a result we really get a chance to enjoy our time with the Lord.
+It makes a huge difference.
+Giving up food or something else for a few days doesn’t feel like much of a sacrifice when we’re spiritually prepared.
 So, don’t be afraid to ask for help from the One who can equip you with every good thing.

 4. Have some spiritual activities planned.
-Plan out some things beforehand that will keep you busy during your downtime.
-I would suggest not to wait until you get into the fast to try and focus on activities to do, after your stomach is throwing punches at you from the inside, which can make it very hard to think.
-Here are some suggestions: sign up to do some volunteer work, set aside some sermons to watch on YouTube, make a list of applicable scriptures to study, plan prayer walks in the park, etc. Do things that will keep you busy, and will keep your mind off of eating, but stayed on the Lord.
+Plan out some activities beforehand that will keep you busy during your downtime.
+It’s not a good idea to wait until you get into the fast to try and find things to do, since at that point your stomach will be throwing punches at you from the inside, which can make it very hard to think.
+Here are some suggestions: sign up to do some volunteer work, set aside some sermons to watch on YouTube, make a list of applicable scriptures to study, plan prayer walks in the park, etc. Do things to keep you busy that will take your mind off eating, but stayed on the Lord.

 5. Focus on getting past day one.
-I think that with most people, the first day is the hardest, as your stomach and your body are throwing a fit because they have to adjust to the fact that they are now missing the mounds of food that they’re so accustomed to.
+With some people, depending on the length of the fast, the first day is the hardest.
+That’s because your stomach and your body are throwing a fit because they have to adjust to the fact that they are now missing the mounds of food that they were previously accustomed to.
 However, when you get past the first day, it usually gets easier.
-Many people even get to a point where they don’t feel real hunger anymore.
-So go ahead and focus on knocking out those first twenty-four, and hopefully the rest will go down without much of a fight.
+Many people even get to a point where they don’t even feel real hunger anymore.
+So, go ahead.
+Knock out those first twenty-four, and hopefully the rest will go down without much of a fight.

-These tips can be customized and applied to any type of fast, for any length of time.
-The main take-aways are to be focused, and to be prepared, so that you can enjoy your time drawing near to God.
-And remember, you are not merely giving up food, but you are spending quality time with your wonderful Heavenly Father who loves you dearly.
+Please note that these tips can be customized and applied to any type of fast, for any length of time.
+The main take-away, is to make sure that you are focused and prepared, so that you can enjoy your time drawing near to God.
+And remember, you are not merely giving up food, but you are spending quality time with your wonderful Heavenly Father, who loves you dearly.
 Make every moment count!